Stenger’s Potential Ascension To Metro Mayor Provokes Debate

 Wilson, a St. Louis resident, said it’s deeply problematic that the first metro mayor, prosecutor and assessor will be county officials that city residents never elected.

 “Just on the democratic principle that this could pass and there could be elected leadership that people did not actually elect suggests that we would operating at least in the transitional period under apartheid conditions,” Wilson said.
-“That a plurality black city that would still be a municipal corporation will be operating with governance that it did elect, never had an opportunity to elect and does not reflect it demographically or politically.
+“That a plurality black city that would still be a municipal corporation will be operating with governance that it did not elect, never had an opportunity to elect and does not reflect it demographically or politically.
 That is the definition of apartheid.”

 Wilson emphasized that’s not meant to be a critique of Stenger, Zimmerman or Bell.
 But, he said, rather “of the process that suggests that … those should be the leaders of the 300,000 people in the city who never get to elect them.”